 During the period commencing July 31, 2020 through December 31, 2020, we granted 926,898 options at a weighted average exercise price of approximately \$14.80 per share, under the 2020 Stock Incentive Plan on August 29, 2020.
-We estimated the grant date fair market value of each of these awards at zero dollars per share.
-Unless our common stock becomes listed or quoted on a recognized national securities exchange, the options will not be exercisable and will expire worthless.
+We estimated the grant date fair market value of each of these awards at zero dollars per share, as unless our common stock became listed or quoted on a recognized national securities exchange, the options would not have been exercisable and would have expired worthless.
 Due to the uncertain and contingent nature of the options, it could not be determined more likely than not that such listing or quotation would occur and therefore no fair market value could be determined on the applicable grant date.